Etta Reid: Repurposing messages from the past

 I want to say that the messages are actually just as fresh the day I discover them as they were the day I originally received them.
 Each one becomes a favorite as I set them out to read again, whether for encouragement or even a birthday card found around my birthday.
 I have the assurance of heaven and know she carried her love for her family with her.

 She sometimes enclosed a small note with a little poem or Scripture.
 Last week I discovered one of these slips of paper tucked away in my hutch, her beautiful handwriting scrolled across the page.
-During this Thanksgiving weekend, I am thankful for my mother’s love and am passing her message to you”
+During this holiday time, I am thankful for my mother’s love and am passing her message to you”

 “Yesterday is history,